heimdalr/berlinplaces/README.md

 Early typos ruin the lookup.
 The average response time over all 18 calls is ~12ms.

 The correct "Oranienburger Straße" is suggested after typing "oanienburgers" and at the top of the suggestion list after typing "oanienburgerst".

 In this case, there are no prepared completion for the prefix "oa" (and following).
 Thus, berlinplaces does Levenshtein on the complete set for this call and all subsequent prefixes.

+### Late typos

-Now, good news, berlinplaces caches the results of input completions for faulty inputs and inputs longer than the configured `maxPrefixLength`.
+Early typos ruin the lookup.
+However, berlinplaces caches the results of input completions for faulty inputs and inputs longer than the configured `maxPrefixLength`.
 Thus running the same faulty input ("oanienburgerstraße") again, results in an average response-time of 194µs.

 ### Late typos

 Late typos are typos that occur outside / after the prefix lookup.

 Autocompleting on "oranienurgerstarße" (note the missing "b" and the flipped "ar" vs. "ra"):

 ~~~~
 [GIN] | 200 | 249.977µs | GET "/api/?text=o"